 Jangbu Sherpa has climbing in his blood.
 He has lived most of his life in Nepal surrounded by the majestic Himalayan Mountains.
 He has been guiding for 12 years, leading countless treks and climbing trips with Australian and European clients.
 Jangbu was fortunate enough to stand on the top of the world on the summit of Mt.
-Everest in 2011.
+Everest in 2011, 2017 and 2018.
 He has also led two successful expeditions on Ama Dablam in 2009 & 2011.
+He leads many of our international expeditions including senior lead guide on Denali, and guides annually on Mount Vinson in Antarctica.
 Jangbu came to the United States in 2012 and was certified as a Wilderness First Responder.
 At the beginning of 2013, he also finished his certification as an International Mountain Guide.
 Jangbu is very proud to have been a part of only the third class in Nepal to finish this rigorous program.
 He is also an experienced canyoneer and was part of an expedition that opened the highest canyoneering route in the world in Naar Phu, Nepal.
 When he is not in the mountains (which is always his first choice!), Jangbu enjoys trail running, gardening, and keeping in touch with his family and friends on Skype.

 IFMGA Certified Guide

 Wilderness First Responder/ CPR

 Leave No Trace Trainer

 Superb trip – very good food, a nice surprise at the end – a turquoise soft shell jacket – I like it very much and the guides were great, thank you!